pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--january-19-2020.md

 ---
-title: 'BECAUSE PEOPLE MATTER | the masterclass | February 1, 2020'
+title: 'BECAUSE PEOPLE MATTER | the masterclass | June 6, 2020'
-starting_date: 2019-02-01 00:00:00
+starting_date: 2019-06-06 00:00:00
 subtitle:
 introduction_html: >-
   <h4>&nbsp;</h4><p>Do you want to push yourself creatively?</p><p>Do you feel
-  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday February 1 in the city centre of Amsterdam.</p>
+  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;&nbsp;</p><p>Than this is your chance!</p><p>Saturday June 6 in the city centre of Amsterdam.</p>
 gallery_url: /none/
 subscribe_url: 'https://forms.gle/ggwtVkUoymFGMoDh9'
-subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE FEBRUARY 1 MASTERCLASS
+subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE JUNE 6 MASTERCLASS
 active: true
 ---